-Capacity building grants are a growing trend among both private and government grantmakers.
-Writing proposals for capacity building can be difficult, especially if the organization is unfamiliar with the functions and language of these efforts.
-Organizations may be aware that there are grants available to support capacity building, but they're often confused as to just what qualifies-and what doesn't.
-For example, capacity building does not include program development or expansion; and it does not include capital projects, such as a new facility.
-And even when organizations do understand capacity building, they often write proposals for these grants in a way that undermines-rather than bolsters-their case.
+Capacity building is a popular catchphrase these days, but for many nonprofits whose capacity presumably needs building, the term is as clear as mud.
+Organizations may be aware that there are grants available to support capacity-building efforts, but they're often confused as to just what qualifies-and what doesn't.
+(For example, capacity building does not include program development or expansion; and it does not include capital projects, such as a new facility.)
+And even when organizations do understand the sorts of things that might interest funders, they often write proposals for these grants in a way that undermines-rather than bolsters-their case.

 How do grantmakers themselves define capacity building?
 And what do their own proposal guidelines emphasize?
-There is remarkable consistency in the way grantmakers define these efforts.
 Here are some examples: